ominestre/rotten-deps/README.md

 The output will be json instead of a table.
 Useful if you're consuming this output programmatically.

+#### `--default-expiration <number>`

+This will set a default grace period for expiration to all depedencies not defined in rules.
+If a dependency is defined within the rules that setting takes priority.

 ### Exit Code Meanings

 * `0` indicates that no depedencies are stale or outdated